RudolfVonKrugstein/jshaskell-blog/6_BreakoutImproved/BreakoutImproved.md

 # Collision detection

 See [here][Collision.hs] for the complete code.
-We want to represent our objects as Circles (the ball, bullets) and rounded rectangles, so that define data structures for this:
+We want to represent our objects as Circles (the ball, bullets) and rounded rectangles (the paddle, blocks), so we define data structures for this:

 ```haskell
 -- Information about collision